Scott Darling: Post-retirement career

 According to Darling, he was depressed for six months after his retirement, until he began doing stand-up comedy.
 Darling was recognized by a comedian at Chicago's Laugh Factory comedy club who encouraged Darling to try and open for him.
 By summer 2022, he toured with comedian Ian Bagg and performed multiple shows in Raleigh.
 Darling became a studio analyst for Blackhawks coverage on NBC Sports Chicago in October 2022.

 Personal life

-Born in Newport News, Virginia, Darling was the son of an Army officer who was stationed at Fort Lewis, Washington and Fort Rucker, Alabama before the family finally settled in the Chicago suburb of Lemont.
+Born in Newport News, Virginia, Darling is the son of a former Army officer who was stationed at Fort Lewis, Washington and Fort Rucker, Alabama before the family finally settled in the Chicago suburb of Lemont.

 In February 2016, Darling helped a homeless man in Arizona by buying him groceries and renting him a hotel room for the month.
 The story went viral after Darling's Uber driver shared it with the media.
 Darling's deed was recognized by President Barack Obama during the Blackhawks' visit to the White House later that month, who recounted the story and praised Darling for his generosity.